viet34tqc/notebook/docker.md

 RUN chmod +x /setup.sh
 CMD ["/setup.sh"]
 ```

+### How host connect to container, port mapping, host port, container port, and

+- Host machine connects to container

+By default, Docker uses `bridge` network, that means the port in container isn't exposed to the host and we cannot access the container using container's port and host's domain or ip.
+For example, let's say the container's port is 80 and domain of host is localhost, we cannot connect to the container via 'http://localhost:80'.

+Of course, we can use `host` network to make the container port the same as host port, then we can access the container via their port directly without mapping.
+However, using port mapping brings offers many benefits:

+- Isolation: By nature, containers are designed to be isolated from the host system.
+If you want to access a web server inside a Docker container from your browser, you should map the container's web server port to a port on the host
+- Avoid port conflicts: If the default port used by the service inside the container is already in use on the host, you can map it to a different port on the host.
+- Run multiple container that has the same container port: we might have 2 web services that runs on port 3000.
+To access them all, we need to map their port to 2 different host port

+### How containers connects to each other

+Unlike the situation where host machine connects to container, in Docker environment, 2 containers have to use container name to connect to each other directly.
+Docker sets up a internal DNS system where service names in the `docker-compose` file can be used as hostname

+Let's say we have 3 services: client (port: 5173), server (port: 3000) and redis (port: 6379).
+Client needs to connect to server and server needs to connect to redis.
+The client-side code runs in the browser on host machine, not inside a Docker container.
+So when it makes requests to `localhost:3000`, it's using your host machine's networking, not Docker's internal networking.
+Client can also connect to redis using 'localhost:6379' if it wants

+However, 'server' and 'redis' are isolated and can only communicate with each other using their service names (like `server:3000` or `redis:6379` within the Docker network).

+Here's a simplified view of what's happening:

+- Browser on Host -> localhost:3000 -> Docker Port Mapping -> Server Container
+- Server Container -> redis:6379 -> Redis Container (within Docker network)

+If you were running your client in a Docker container (instead of serving it via nginx and accessing it through the browser), and you wanted it to connect to the server container, you would indeed use server:3000 in your client code.

+**NOTE**: if service A connects to multiple ports in service B, you need to expose all of them.
+For example, you backend service has 2 port: 3000 for Rest API and 8000 for Websocket, you need to expose both 3000 and 8000 in `docker-compose` file.

+### How to build and run a Dockerfile

+- First you need to build the image by running: `docker build -t ${docker_image_name} .` (`.` means the current directory).
+To find your images, run `docker images`
+  - `-t` or `--tag`: setting name for the docker image.
+It could be `my_app:1.0` or smt else.
+  - `.`: the current directory
+- Then run your image to build container: `docker run -dp ${HOST_PORT}:${CONTAINER_PORT} ${CONTAINER_NAME}`:
+  - `-d`: run in the background (optional)
+  - `-p`:  means port mapping, port on host machine is map to port in the container.
+Then all the requests that are made to the host port can be redirected into the Docker container.
+  - `HOST` is the operating system in which the Docker client is running. `${HOST_PORT}` is the port that help us to connect to the `${CONTAINER_PORT}`.
+When we access the `${HOST_PORT}`, it will be redirected to the `${CONTAINER_PORT}`
+  - `${CONTAINER_PORT}` is the port that the container exposes

 ### Passing args value when build image

 `docker build --build-arg VERSION=2.0 -t myimage .`